Westfield Sportscars: History

 According to figures given to the magazine Total Kit Car, Westfield produced about 450 SEi and XTR chassis each year.

 In the first series of BBC's Top Gear, a Westfield XTR2 driven by the black Stig set a faster lap time than the reigning record holder of that series, the Pagani Zonda.

 In December 2006, Westfield became a part of Potenza Sports Cars.
 In December 2007, it was announced that GTM Cars also became a part of Potenza Sports Cars.

 In June 2009 Westfield became the first Niche Vehicle Manufacturer to be awarded European Small Series Production Status with its Sport Turbo model, and has subsequently produced the iRacer – an all-electric racing vehicle, as well as a hybrid vehicle version of the Sport Turbo model.

+In 2019, Westfield Sportscars acquired Chesil Motor Company.

 In June 2022 Westfield went into administration and ceased trading.

-In September 2022 Westfield was bought out of insolvency by Westfield Chesil Ltd.
+In September 2022 Westfield was bought out of insolvency by Westfield Chesil Ltd..
+They relocated from Kingswinford to Bicester.